Insurance and reinsurance in Mexico: overview

 Only claims filed with CONDUSEF, the insurance companies' specialised unit or competent courts interrupt the statute of limitations.

-CONDUSEF is authorised to act as a conciliator among insurance companies and its clients when the amount in dispute does not exceed MXN28,147,896.
+CONDUSEF is authorised to act as a conciliator among insurance companies and its clients when the amount in dispute does not exceed six million investment units (unidades de inversion) (a measure of value created by the central bank and used in commercial transactions, mainly in mortgage credits), which currently represent approximately US$1,863,004.
 If the parties do not reach a settlement in the conciliation hearing and the parties agree to solve their disputes by arbitration, CONDUSEF can act as arbitrator or a third party can be appointed as arbitrator.
 Otherwise, the parties can bring legal action before Mexican courts.

 Agreements to submit disputes arising from reinsurance policies to arbitration and the respective awards are valid and enforceable in Mexico.

-The Mexican Insurance and Bonding Law Association (Asociación Mexicana de Derecho de Seguros y Fianzas) (AMEDESEF), in its capacity as the Mexican Chapter of AIDA (Association Internationale de Droit des Assurances) (see box, Main insurance/reinsurance trade organisations), established the Mexican Chapter of the Insurance and Reinsurance Arbitration Society (ARIAS Mexico), in a joint venture with CAM, a well-known private institution specialised in the administration of arbitration proceedings.
+The Mexican Insurance and Bonding Law Association (Asociación Mexicana de Derecho de Seguros y Fianzas) (AMEDESEF) and the Mexican Chapter of AIDA (Association Internationale de Droit des Assurances), established the Mexican Chapter of the Insurance and Reinsurance Arbitration Society (ARIAS Mexico), in a joint venture with CAM (Centro de Arbitraje de México), a well-known private institution specialised in the administration of arbitration proceedings.
 Jointly, they promote arbitration to resolve insurance and reinsurance disputes managed by CAM, with the technical assistance of AMEDESEF.

 Reinsurance claims can be resolved in judicial proceedings before competent courts or through arbitration.
 Other forms of alternative dispute resolution such as mediation and conciliation can also be used.